fernandagil/MS3/README.md

 ### 6.1.
 Content
 The project's main code is based on the Code Institute Task Manger Mini-Project by [Tim Nelson](https://github.com/TravelTimN).

+The functionality for the *show more*/*show less* button is based in [this article](https://www.viralpatel.net/dynamically-shortened-text-show-more-link-jquery/) from Viralpatel.net.

 ### 6.2.
 Media